fredneutron/fredneutron/README.md

 I'm a passionate Software Engineer.
 I love building robust and scalable solutions for web and mobile applications.

-🏢   I’m currently working at [Stucademy](https://stucademy.com/) as a Backend Developer
+🏢   I’m currently working at [Leom Technologies Limited](https://leomtechnologies.com/) as a Senior Software Engineer

 👨‍💻  All of my projects are available at [archv0rt3x.netlify.app/Project](https://archv0rt3x.netlify.app/project)